AudreyMeng/rubyonrails/README.md

 yield will render contents from home#index as defined in config/routes.rb.

-Then we can start from config/routes.rb, there are three main parts: root, GET question, POST.
+Then we can start from config/routes.rb, **there are three main parts: root, GET question, POST**.

 ## root
 ```ruby